 Approximately 90 miles away from Sao Paolo, Brazil is the Ilha de Queimada Grande or the “Snake Island”.
-No human being can step a foot on this chunk of land in the coast of Brazil for one simple reason: it is deadly.
+No human being can step a foot on this chunk of land on the coast of Brazil for one simple reason; it is deadly.

 The myths, legends, and truth about the Snake Island.